Subsidiary vs. Branch in Czech Republic - Updated Guide 2022

 Although the company will be formed following the regulations applicable for commercial companies in Czech Republic, the investors will need to provide a resolution of the parent company, stating the decision to establish a subsidiary here.
-Our team of Czech lawyers can provide further details on other registration steps.
+Our team of Czech lawyers can provide further details on other registration steps for a subsidiary in 2022.
 They can also help you register your company for VAT.

 - Civil Code;

 - The Act on Commercial Code of Legal Entities and Natural Entities;